-Upon completion of the EBSP (currently planned for 2016), Alaskan Way will be restored to the alignment that it occupied until construction began on the AWVRP and EBSP, immediately west of and generally parallel to the present alignment of the Alaskan Way Viaduct.
+Upon completion of the EBSP (anticipated in 2017), Alaskan Way will be restored to the alignment that it occupied until construction began on the AWVRP and EBSP, immediately west of and generally parallel to the present alignment of the Alaskan Way Viaduct.
 The roadway will have two lanes serving general-purpose traffic in each direction.
 Alaskan Way between S. King Street and Yesler Way, which is designated as SR 519 at this location, will include an additional northbound lane to serve ferry traffic between S. King and S. Main Streets and two left-turn lanes between S. Main Street and Yesler Way.
 The east-west streets will generally connect to the restored roadway as they did before EBSP construction started, although the intersections of Alaskan Way with Columbia and Seneca Streets will be modified after removal of the Alaska Way Viaduct ramps.
-There will be signals at all intersections.
+Three intersections along Alaskan Way will remain unsignalized, and three additional intersections will continue to have pedestrian half signals.
 As was the case before EBSP and AWVRP work began, the restored Alaskan Way will not have a direct connection to Western Avenue or Elliott Avenue in Belltown.
-Vehicles traveling north on the restored Alaskan Way would need to use Wall, Vine, or Broad Streets to cross the BNSF rail line and access Belltown.
+Vehicles traveling north on the restored Alaskan Way will need to use Wall, Vine, or Broad Streets to cross the BNSF rail line and access Belltown.

-The City-owned right of way beneath the Alaskan Way Viaduct will be restored to its original configuration in 2010, before EBSP and AWVRP construction began.
+The City-owned right of way beneath the Alaskan Way Viaduct will be restored to the configuration it had in 2010, before EBSP and AWVRP construction began.
 This configuration includes parking spaces with pay stations as well as business and parking access lanes.
 Approximately the same number of parking spaces is assumed to be provided as were in place in 2010.
 Utilities will remain in the same locations they will occupy after completion of the EBSP and AWVRP.